blopker/progressvs/README.md

-Python VS Progress Benchmarks
+Progress VS _ Benchmarks
 =============================

 ##Summary
-Comparing the calculation speeds of Python and Progress.
+Comparing the speed of Progress and other languages.

 ##Usage
-###Python

-`python test.py`

 ###Progress

 - Open the procedure editor
 - Open test.p
 - Go to Compile -> Run...

+###Python

+`python test.py`

 ###Java